Presenters

 Dr. Yii-Jan Lin, Yale Divinity School

-Professor Lin specializes in textual criticism, the Revelation of John, critical race theory, gender and sexuality, and immigration.
+Associate Professor of New Testament, Lin concentrates her scholarship on textual criticism; the Revelation of John, critical race theory, gender and sexuality, and immigration.
 Her book, The Erotic Life of Manuscripts (Oxford 2016), examines how metaphors of race, family, evolution, and genetic inheritance have shaped the goals and assumptions of New Testament textual criticism from the eighteenth century to the present.

 Her forthcoming book, Immigration and Apocalypse: The Revelation of John in the History of American Immigration (Yale University Press), focuses on the use of Revelation in political discourse surrounding American immigration—in conceptions of America as the New Jerusalem and of unwanted immigrants as the filthy, idolatrous horde outside the city walls.